Graphic Artist: John Rummen

 Again, one of the nicest guys you can know, Tom once was asked to send a photo of himself to Tina Turner as he was being considered for her band..
 Unfortunately his sense of humour got the best of him and he sent a photo of a family gathering and circled the tiny shot of himself in the photo...he didn't get the job, but I consider that Tom is world-class with a sound that is so smooth and expressive..on It's About Time, the sessions were effortless and first-take wonderful.
 Available info at his website

 Ray Kirkham: Piccolo trumpet and Bb Trumpet

-Ray is a member of the Vancouver Symphony Orchestra.
+Ray is a retired member of the Vancouver Symphony Orchestra.
 When it came time to do the solo on Humour Me, Ray commented that the chart included the highest and lowest notes possible on a piccolo trumpet, all in 4 bars..because it was summer he had to clean off the cobwebs before playing it perfectly.
-Apparently he only practices a couple of hours a day in the summer..what a slacker!...You younger younger might also want to check out his son's bands: Vincent Black Shadow & Nimvind.
+Apparently he only practices a couple of hours a day in the summer..what a slacker!...You younger listeners might also want to check out his son's bands: Vincent Black Shadow & Nimvind.